Female Athletes Need a Strong Core for Stability, Mobility, and Strength

 4. Exhale and balance your rib cage.
 Exhale and tighten your belly (not squeeze).
 Stiffen your belly into place as you exhale.

-6. Fully braced.
-Let your arms fall to your side so your thumbs point forward and your shoulders remain externally rotated.
-Stand with your ears over your shoulders, rib cage over pelvis, hips over knees and ankles, fully braced.
+6. Let your arms fall to your side so your thumbs point forward and your shoulders remain externally rotated.
+Stand with your ears over your shoulders, rib cage over your pelvis, hips over knees and ankles, fully braced.?

 Core Strength Through Hollows and Superheroes

-Two other effective exercises for building core strength are the Hollow and Superhero.
+Two other effective ways female athletes can build a strong core are the Hollow and Superhero.

 The Hollow is a take on bracing.
 Lie on your back with your knees up.
 Bring your arms up and point at the ceiling.